Line-Sweep Terrain Lighting

 which normalises to : 1 at a flat horizon, 0 at a vertical wall.
 Its slope is flat at and steepens later, giving a softer, more forgiving response to small horizons.
 And because for small α, distant tall blockers fall off as , so the effect is strongly local and tile boundaries are less visible.

-Honestly, I think the particular choice of function is best thought of as an artistic decision.
-The original function seems to produce better visual separate of features, at the cost of less locality.
+Honestly though, I think the particular choice of function is best thought of as an artistic decision.
+The original function seems to produce better visual separation of features at the cost of less locality.

-Finally, a contrast slider tone-maps the response.
-For pixel let and ; an tonemap squashes the scaled shade into :
+In practice, we use a Web Worker pool to compute independent sweeps, then average them to compute pixel value .
+For display, a contrast slider tone-maps the response.
+For pixel , an tonemap squashes the scaled shade into :

 Relief shading

 Relief shading separates the terrain slope from its aspect (direction it faces relative to the sun), so the sun’s altitude doesn’t darken flat ground.
-Flat terrain stays white; slopes facing the sun brighten, slopes facing away darken, and the strength of the effect is proportional to the slope angle.
+Flat terrain stays white, slopes facing the sun brighten, and slopes facing away darken.
+Strength of the effect is proportional to the slope angle.

-Concretely, I’ve slightly adapted GDAL’s relief shading function, coputing the slope angle and the aspect alignment , then a darkness term where is the strength parameter.
+Concretely, I’ve adapted GDAL’s relief shading function, computing the slope angle and the aspect alignment , then a darkness term where is the strength parameter.
 The final relief value is .
-The z-factor (where is the sun’s altitude) dampens gentle slopes following the GDAL convention, and modulates the perceived slope by sun altitude: at overhead sun the terrain appears flat and the image is white; as the sun lowers, slopes become more visually pronounced, reaching full contrast at the horizon.
+The z-factor (where is the sun’s altitude) dampens slopes following the GDAL convention and modulates the perceived slope by sun altitude.

 WebGPU implementation